 Doctoral entry requirements

-You must have completed a significant research project, dissertation or thesis, at university level.
-You need to have completed a postgraduate bachelors (honours) degree with first class or second class (division 1) honours, or a masters degree with first class or second class (division 1) honours in a relevant field.
+You must have completed a significant research project such as a dissertation or thesis, at university level.
+You need to have completed a postgraduate bachelors (honours) degree with a University of Auckland equivalent B+ grade, or a masters degree with a University of Auckland equivalent B+ grade in a relevant field.

 The Doctor of Philosophy (PhD) is available in approximately 100 subjects.
-Named doctorates are available in Clinical Psychology, Education, Fine Arts, Music, Musical Arts, and Medicine.
+Named doctorates are available in Clinical Psychology, Education, Fine Arts and Medicine.

 Grade Point Equivalent (GPE) calculator

 Grades or marks achieved at other institutions are given a Grade Point Equivalent (GPE) on the University’s 0-9 grading scale.
-If you have overseas qualifications you will typically need a GPE of 5.5.
-To view an indication of your GPE, use our GPE Calculator.
+If you have overseas qualifications you will typically need a GPE of 6.0 to obtain entry.
+To view an indication of your GPE, or read more about the methodology used for calculation, please see the University of Auckland GPE Calculator.

 Supervision and research requirements

 Meeting our academic requirements does not guarantee entry.
 You must demonstrate an ability to research independently, and possess a high level of theoretical understanding.
 Acceptance is subject to staff availability for supervision, and appropriate facilities.